jarni66/t-shirt_market_analysis/README.md

 # Goals and Objective
   * Goal
-    - Get insight of t-shirt market in tokopedia ecommerce.
+    - Provide price range and expected product sold of t-shir.
   * Objective
     - Scrape data of t-shirt in tokopedia ecommerce.
     - Cleaning and analyze data.
+    - Generate insight.

 <details>
   <summary>Table of Contents</summary>